 The same goes for compost heaps, which make lovely moist warm homes in winter – check them carefully before you turn them with a sharp pitchfork or spade!

 Donate To Your Local Wildlife Rehabilitation Center

 Winter is a busy time of year for wildlife rehabilitators, who are often are swamped with hundreds of small animals that are too lightweight to be released at this time of year.
 Typically, these animals have either struggled to eat enough to safely hibernate in the previous season, or were woken up mid-hibernation and put into danger due to the sudden demands of their body and the elements around them.

 You can help ease the stress of dedicated career rehabilitators by volunteering to help them care, feed and weigh all of the animals, or by donating canned food and other delicious tidbits that will help underweight animals plump up nicely.
 Heating pads are also highly sought after this time of year to keep animals snug, along with blankets, towels, newspapers and pillowcases.

 Ask Your Local SummerWinds Experts About Preparing Your Garden To Support Wildlife This Winter

 As you make your final preparations to help your garden winter over, our Trusted Gardening Advisors are happy to help answer any questions or make recommendations on how you can support the local wildlife in your backyard.
-Visit any one of our three convenient South Bay locations for advice, a new bird-feeder or just to see what’s new this week at SummerWinds.
+Visit any one of our five convenient Bay Area locations for advice, a new bird-feeder or just to see what’s new this week at SummerWinds.